aquasecurity/cloudsec-icons/README.md

 We are now part of [The Noun Project](https://thenounproject.com/aquasec/) - the most comprehensive icon collection in the world!

+## Icon Finder

+We are also now available on [Iconfinder](https://www.iconfinder.com/search/icons?family=aqua-sec-cloud-icons)!

 ## Draw.io Library

 We also provide a [draw.io](https://draw.io) library.